risk-first/website/Welcome.md

 ### Model Meets Reality

 As the dinner party gets closer, the inadequacies of the [Mental Model](mental_model.md) become apparent, and we learn what we didn't know.
-The [Hidden Risks] reveal themselves; things we were worried about may not materialise, things we thought would be minor risks turn out to be greater.
+The [Hidden Risks](hidden_risks.md) reveal themselves; things we were worried about may not materialise, things we thought would be minor risks turn out to be greater.

 ![Reality](images/reality.png)

 ## On To Software

 In this website, we're going to look at the risks in the software process and how these are mitigated by the various methodologies you can choose from.
-Let's start by looking at how the risk model affects the way we develop a [new software project](software_project_example.md).
+Let's examine the scenario of a [new software project](software_project_example.md), and expand on the simple model being outlined above.

 > What we don’t know is usually what gets us killed.
 >   - Petyr 'Littlefinger' Baelish